 In other words, you – as a complainant in a personal injury case – can be a party to a contract allowing you to sell some or all of the proceeds from your settlement for a specific amount straight away.
 However, the deal isn’t officially wrapped up until the case is resolved.
 This means you don’t usually have to report the proceeds from the sale as income until that time.

 Depending on your state of residence, a settlement funding may come in the form of a settlement loan.
 Similar to purchase agreements, settlement loans allow you to have quick access to cash against the proceeds of your pending legal settlement.
 However, in this case, repayment is often required regardless of the outcome of your case.

+Fortunately, there is a solution.
 If you sued the person that caused the accident in which you were hurt, settlement funding may provide much-needed financial relief while your lawsuit is pending.
-If you qualify for one, you can use the money to pay your medical bills or living expenses.
+If you qualify for one, you can use the money to pay your medical bills or cover routine costs.
 The amount you’ve borrowed will be deducted from any settlement or judgment you receive.